What determines Leased Line Cost?

-The distance between the two locations influences the leased line costs, for example if your close to a BT telephone exchange a Ethernet Access Direct Local Access is used whereas if your further away Local Access cannot be used and it inflates the costs.
+The distance between the two locations influences the leased line costs, for example if your close to a BT telephone exchange a Ethernet Access Direct (EAD) Local Access (LA) is used whereas if your further away Local Access cannot be used and it inflates the monthly leased line costs.

 Many providers including BT will absorb any installation charges if you are to commit to a minimum 36 month term.
 If you are to opt for a shorter 12 month term you should expect to pay a one-off upfront installation charge in additional to the monthly rental when the service is commissioned.

 At Exascale, we are dedicated to providing you with a world-class leased line service which is on twenty-four hours a day for seven days a week and backed by a 100% SLA agreement.
 We understand your business relies upon the internet and without a reliable connection it can be damaging to not only your business reputation but your bottom line.

 Exascale’s National MPLS Network